luiz00martins/ccpt/README.md

 ## Features

 The package tool is built after the Linux package tool '[apt/apt-get](https://salsa.debian.org/apt-team/apt)'.
-It has simular features as apt-get, but for ComputerCraft.
+It has similar features as apt-get, but for ComputerCraft.
 You can **install a default set of packages** from online sources, or **register your own packages**.
-It deals with **dependencies** *(eg. Package A is dependend on package B, so if you install package A the tool will also install package B)* and it automaticly **checks for updates**; If updates are availible, you can **install them with one command**.
+It deals with **dependencies** *(eg. Package A is dependent on package B, so if you install package A the tool will also install package B)* and it automatically **checks for updates**; If updates are available, you can **install them with one command**.
 This package tool was created to make all of that **as simple to do as possible**.<br>

 At the moment, the list of default packages is very small. **If you are a developer and you want to register your own program, please read the '[How to apply for the default package list for one of your packages](https://github.com/PentagonLP/ccpt/wiki/How-to-apply-for-the-default-package-list-for-one-of-your-packages)' wiki article.**